Skip to main content

 Ingredients are listed in descending order of concentration.
 If the star active (Vitamin C, retinol, hyaluronic acid) appears in the bottom third of the list, the product contains very little of it — regardless of what the front label says.
 A serum marketing "Vitamin C" that lists ascorbic acid after the preservatives is a moisturizer with a trace of Vitamin C, not a treatment serum.

 Look for the active within the first 5-7 ingredients.
-That placement indicates a meaningful concentration.
+That placement indicates a therapeutic concentration.
 Water or aqua is almost always first — it is the solvent base.
 After water, you want to see your target active before the thickeners, emulsifiers, and preservatives.
 Brands that publish exact percentages (The Ordinary, Medik8, CeraVe) make comparison straightforward.
 Brands that hide behind proprietary blends make it impossible — and that opacity is usually intentional.

 One ingredient to watch for: phenoxyethanol.
 It is a preservative that appears in the 0.5-1% range.
 When you spot phenoxyethanol in the list, everything listed after it is present at less than 1%.
 If your star active appears below phenoxyethanol, the product contains less than 1% of it.
 For hyaluronic acid, that is still effective (HA works at 0.1-2%).
 For Vitamin C, 1% is not enough to produce visible brightening — you need 10% or higher.
 For retinol, sub-1% is actually the normal therapeutic range, so placement below phenoxyethanol does not automatically disqualify the product.